← Back to Coaching

 The "neighborhood trainer" effect

 Belltown trainers tend to specialize differently than trainers in other Seattle neighborhoods.
-Belltown's tech-worker demographic skews the market toward mobility, posture, and stress-recovery work alongside strength.
+We are an eight-minute walk from Amazon, so the room skews toward tech workers who sit nine hours a day.
+A lot of our new members are an Amazon engineer who has not trained since college, or a Google PM who can deadlift but cannot touch their toes.
+That demographic pulls the Belltown market toward mobility, posture, and stress-recovery work alongside strength.
 Trainers in Capitol Hill or Ballard might lean more toward sport-specific or aesthetic work.
 Pick the trainer whose specialty actually fits your goal, not the closest one to your apartment.

 What credentials actually mean